Washington cook earns State Fair accolades, looking for more

 “The new trend right now is geode cakes,” she added.
 “My cake looks like a geode rock, and it is stunning.”

 In addition to pre-submitting general entries, Wara will participate in onstage cooking competitions throughout the fair.
-Friday’s competition is dairy, and Wara plans to make a galette, a sort of rustic pie.
+Friday’s competition was dairy, and Wara planned to make a galette, a sort of rustic pie.
 For Beef Day on Saturday, she is planning to prepare a Hasselback steak.
-For Yeast Bread Day on Aug.
-12, she will make Italian bagels, a personal favorite of hers.
-For Pie Day Aug.
-14, she intends to bake a pecan, chocolate and pretzel slab pie.
-Her anticipated entry for Pork Day Aug.
-15 is bourbon pork chops.
-Aug.
-16 will be Cake Day, and Wara’s entry will be a chocolate-covered strawberry cake.
+For Yeast Bread Day on Monday, she will make Italian bagels, a personal favorite of hers.
+For Pie Day on Wednesday, she intends to bake a pecan, chocolate and pretzel slab pie.
+Her anticipated entry for Pork Day next Thursday is bourbon pork chops.
+Next Friday will be Cake Day, and Wara’s entry will be a chocolate-covered strawberry cake.
 Should she win one of the daily competitions, she will qualify for the championship round and a chance to win another Grand Champion of Culinary crown.

 As usually appears to be the case, Wara’s family had input on which dishes she should submit for State Fair competition.